 Baited dives on Protea Banks are a quite different experience.
 Protea banks is famous for it’s Zambezi (bull) sharks and often provides divers with the chance to witness more complex interactions between shark species.
 The bull sharks are attracted to the activity in a baited environment – game fish, other sharks and excited divers can stimulate their curiosity and suddenly the whole focus of the dive changes as the bull sharks take charge!

 Other species of shark successfully attracted to a baited dive environment include, dusky sharks (C. Obscurus), bronze whaler and on rare occasions, great hammerhead sharks.

-Diving with sharks in a baited situation offers divers a privileged opportunity study sharks and shark behaviour at close quarters.
+Baited shark diving offers scuba divers and photographers a privileged opportunity study sharks and shark behaviour at close quarters.

 Each species of shark behaves differently in a baited situation.
 Different sharks behave differently from day to day and the interactions can be quite complex as a hierarchy according to species, size and numbers is established – this can take the most part of a dive as the dynamics are constantly in flux with the arrival of new sharks and the departure of other sharks.